What is Diabetic Retinopathy?

 Diabetic retinopathy is a silent vision stealer.
 In early stage, there is hardly any symptom.
 Hence, a diabetic must strictly get his eye exam done every year.
 If detected early, vision loss can be prevented.
 But, once the damage is done, the effects are irreversible.

 The ophthalmologist will do a comprehensive eye investigation to detect Diabetic Retinopathy.
 The eye exam includes visual acuity tests, eye pressure measurements and direct visualization of the retina with an ophthalmoscope.
 Sometimes the ophthalmologist may require more extensive imaging with technology like Fundus Fluorescein Angiography (FFA) and Optical Coherence Tomography (OCT) to capture the details of the damage caused by abnormal blood vessels & assess the severity of the condition.
+Centre for Sight is well equipped with latest spectralis system of OCT & OCT angiography.

 Diabetic Retinopathy Treatment